aanker/xwordlist/README.md

 ```
 Options entered on the command line take precedence over the configuration file.
 So for instance, set your default in the configuration file for `case upper` but then override it with `--case none` when you’re requesting links and don’t want to change the case of URLs.
 It is recommended that you specify your most important defaults (for example `directory`) in the configuration file and leave the inputs and outputs to the command line — but YMMV.

-The `wordfab.conf` file included with the GitHub repository contains commented out examples of the usage of each option.
+The `wordfab.conf` file included in the GitHub repository contains commented out examples of the usage of each option.
+In addition, the [wiki hosted on GitHub site](https://github.com/aanker/wordfab/wiki/Recipes) includes ”recipes“ of configuration settings for known sites from which to pull data for your word lists.
+You can paste the options directly into your configuration file (updating the specific URLs) to improve your understand of how to use `wordfab`.